 We have same-day appointments available Monday through Friday, 9 am to 6 pm.
 When your child is urgently ill late at night or on a weekend, we will assist you in being seen in an urgent care or emergency room.
-If your baby must be admitted to the hospital, we (or our on-call partner if it is nighttime) will admit and take care of your child in the hospital.
-When your baby is at his sickest, we will be there to help.

 How do I coordinate my obstetrician/midwife and my pediatrician?

 Once you choose a doctor at our practice, simply let your obstetrician or midwife know.
 When you deliver at a hospital, we will be notified when your baby is born.
 If you deliver at home, please call our office for your first appointment.

 We’ve decided to adopt a child.
 What’s next?

 We are excited for you!
 Come meet us as soon as you know you are adopting to get to know us and to let us answer any questions you may have about caring for your new child.